 1. The management of the club shall be vested in a Committee consisting of the President, Vice President, Secretary, Treasurer, Director of Coaching and others elected as after-mentioned.

 2. The President, Vice President, Secretary, Treasurer and Director of Coaching shall be elected by the general body of members at the Annual General Meeting and shall hold office for three years, and shall then be eligible for election to any of the above offices or to the Committee.

-3. Members of the Committee, apart from the Office Bearers, shall be elected for a term not exceeding three years by the general body of members at the Annual General Meeting.
+Nominations for the offices of President, Secretary and Treasurer shall be received by the Secretary in writing 14 days before the AGM.3.
+Members of the Committee, apart from the Office Bearers, shall be elected for a term not exceeding three years by the general body of members at the Annual General Meeting.
 One-third of their number shall retire annually by rotation, but shall be eligible for re-election.

 4. Any vacancy occurring in the Committee, whether by refusal to accept office or otherwise, may be filled by the Committee until the next Annual General Meeting.